 The biggest contributing factors to this condition are age, breed, and diet.

-Older cats are more likely to suffer from gingivitis due to a lifetime of plaque (if it’s been allowed to build up over the years!), while short-nosed breeds such as Persians or British Shorthairs often have crowded or misaligned teeth (a result of their unique face shape/too many teeth trying to fit inside a small jawbone!) which can be difficult to keep clean.
+Older cats are more likely to suffer from gingivitis, while short-nosed breeds like Persians or British Shorthairs often have crowded or misaligned teeth which can be difficult to keep clean.

-Highly processed cat foods (many traditional dry kibbles) are full of added carbohydrates, which stick to teeth.
-If your cat has been eating these foods for years, there’s a high chance their teeth are harboring high levels of plaque!
+Diet is also a factor.
+Highly processed cat foods (many traditional dry kibbles) are full of added carbohydrates, which stick to teeth and cause high levels of plaque.

 Treating gingivitis in cats

-The first step in treating gingivitis is consulting your vet, who can perform an oral exam.
-If there’s excessive plaque buildup on your cat’s teeth, they may suggest a cleaning process called ‘scaling’ that allows the vet to safely scrape off plaque and tartar.
+Start by consulting your vet.
+If there’s excessive plaque build up on your cat’s teeth, they may suggest a cleaning process called ‘scaling’ that allows the vet to safely scrape off plaque and tartar.

 The optimal diet for healthy gums and teeth